DataDog/ddprof/docs/Commands.md

     The name of this service

   -d, --enable, (envvar: DD_PROFILING_ENABLED)
-    Whether to enable DataDog profiling.
-If this is true, then ddprof as well as any other DataDog profilers are enabled.
+    Whether to enable Datadog profiling.
+If this is true, then ddprof as well as any other Datadog profilers are enabled.
 If false, they are all disabled.
-    Note: if this is set, the native profiler will set the DD_PROFILING_ENABLED environment variable in all sub-environments, thereby enabling DataDog profilers.
+    Note: if this is set, the native profiler will set the DD_PROFILING_ENABLED environment variable in all sub-environments, thereby enabling Datadog profilers.
     default: on

   -n, --native_enable, (envvar: DD_PROFILING_NATIVE_ENABLED)
-    Whether to enable ddprof specifically, without altering how other DataDog profilers are run.
+    Whether to enable ddprof specifically, without altering how other Datadog profilers are run.
 For example, DD_PROFILING_ENABLED can be used to disable an inner profile, whilst setting DD_PROFILING_NATIVE_ENABLED to enable ddprof